shoutem/shoutem.github.io/_posts/1-1-6-DataSchemas.md

 First you need to define which kind of data you want to store on Shoutem cloud, namily it's structure - properties and types which it will hold.
 For this, we're using Shoutem-flavored [JSON Schemas](http://json-schema.org/) (We're just customizing it within the standard).
 JSON Schema is a way for defining your ```JSON```s, which will be instances of your model - Restaurants.

 <br />

 #### Use Shoutem CLI

 Do:

 ```
 shoutem data-schema Restaurants
 ```
-Shoutem created `Restaurants.json` under new folder `/server/data-schemas` folder (TODO - to be defined how identification of data-schemas should be handled).
+Shoutem created `Restaurants.json` under new folder `/server/data-schemas` folder.
 This is for the first time that we used `server` folder for something.
 The reason is that data-schemas are not part of the application code, but rather server side for extension. `Restaurants.json` looks like this:

 ```
 {